 There are also temporary displays, so depending on when you visit you may encounter other interesting collections.
 Additionally, there is a scientific library on the grounds containing books on the subject of natural history, some of them dating back to the 19th century.

-A word of warning, this museum’s labels are entirely in French, so if you don’t speak it, come prepared with a downloaded French-English dictionary from Google Translate.
+A word of warning, this museum’s labels are entirely in French, so if you don’t speak the language, come prepared with a downloaded French-English dictionary from Google Translate.
 This way, you can use your phone’s camera to translate the labels for you.

 The museum is rather old fashioned and you get a feeling of stepping back in time when it comes to the way the the displays are presented and organized.
 Regardless, this is a fabulous museum if you wish to learn about natural history.
-In fact, we loved this museum so much, we also wrote about in a collaborative piece we worked on with other traveling families.
+In fact, we loved this museum so much, we also wrote about in a collaborative piece about kid-friendly museums around the world we worked on with other traveling families.